Error bounds for model reduction of feedback-controlled linear stochastic dynamics on Hilbert spaces: Optimal control theory

 \end{proof} Thus, by approximating the solution to the Riccati equation using the scheme outlined in Proposition \ref{prop:Ric}, the optimal feedback law \eqref{eq:outputu} is approximated by the output of a new (uncontrolled) linear system

 with operators

-If we now define a reduced model to this system, e.g.\@ by balancing the system $(\widetilde C,\widetilde A,B=0,K,B_{\text{in}})$, we can use Theorem \ref{theo:stoch} to control the error between the outputs.
+If we now define a reduced model to \eqref{eq:auxiliaryoutput}, e.g., by balancing the system (which is \eqref{eq:OU} with $(A, B)$ replaced by $(\bar A, 0)$ and output operator $\bar C$), we can use Theorem \ref{theo:stoch} to control the error between the outputs.
 This allows us to approximate the optimal control of the full high-dimensional system by the output of a reduced system of \eqref{eq:auxiliaryoutput}.

 The method outlined in this section allows us to approximate the (unique) optimal control of the full system using an auxiliary reduced order model.
 This is a stronger result than the approximation of energy functionals in Proposition \ref{prop:OU}.
 In general, the approximation of the optimal control may not be possible, since the optimal control may not be unique and may not be given as the output of a linear system, again.